Sacred as Structure (SAS)

 Return to Consciousness (rtc) — The foundational synthesis where the meta-consciousness extension is first developed

-Epistemic Authority (eaa) — The diagnosis of physicalist epistemic residue that motivates Extension 1
+Epistemic Authority (eaa) — The diagnosis of physicalist epistemic residue that motivates Q1

 Reflexive Awareness (raw) — The terminological framework for reflexive awareness across traditions

-Suffering and Consciousness (sac) — The structural analysis where Extension 2 is most developed
+Suffering and Consciousness (sac) — The structural analysis where Q2 is most developed

 Phenomenology of Awakening (poa) — The phenomenological account that depends on both extensions